TheoDuprez/IoT-rendu/readme.md

 ![alt text](misc/kube_architecture.png)

+#### Lexicon

+ - Cluster : Consist of a control plane and at least one worker node

+ - Control plane : Managing the state of the cluster with different components

+ - Node : Physical/virtual machine running containerized applications in pods.
+Nodes are cluster-wide ressources.

+ - Namespace : Feature to partition ressources into an isolated environment.
+Ex: dev, ppr, prod envs.

+ - Pod : a group of one or more containers, sharing same storage and network ressources.

 ### Vagrant

 Vagrant is a tool used to automate the creation and deployment of virtual machines.
 Made by Hashicorp, which also made Terraform.